grzegorznowak/lxd-pab/README.md

 git clone git@github.com:grzegorznowak/lxd-pab.git lxd-pab cd lxd-pab

-# build PAB against the lesson's commit:
+# build cardano-node and PAB against the lesson's commit
 PAB_COMMIT=4edc082309c882736e9dec0132a3c936fe63b4ea ./converge.sh

+# when prompted you can chose to install cardano node as well
+# be aware that this makes the whole process wait until the node is fully synced
+# and test address toped up with ADA.
+You will be shown the test address to pay to
+# during the converge, right after the blockchain is 100% synced

 # map the parent folder onto the container (a default you might need to tweak):
 lxc config device add pab workspace disk source=$(pwd)/../ path=/home/nix/code